webdeveloper25m/rbc-site/content/research/multilayer-network.md

-Multilayer network centrality measures to identify known and novel regulators of tissue-tissue communication We are interested in understanding the multi-tissue communication The project involves identifying genes.,
+Multilayer network centrality measures to identify known and novel regulators of tissue-tissue communication We are interested in understanding the multi-tissue communication

 Headings